-However it is not necessary to look up any of this information as we supply the HIL components that will take care of the FIFO accessing for you.
+However it is not necessary to look up any of this information as we supply "library" components that can be placed in your design and will take care of the FIFO accessing for you.

-SDRAM
+DDR SDRAM

-The SDRAM on the HERON-FPGA7 is organised as a 32-bit wide memory bank, of 64M locations.
+The DDR SDRAM banks on the HERON-FPGA9 are organised as 32-bit wide memory banks, each of 32M locations.
 In total, the memory is 256Mbytes.